google/loaner/docs/setup_guide.md

 #### shared/config.ts

-+   **`PROD`** is the Google Cloud Project ID the production version of GnG will run in.
-You need to replace the string 'prod-app-engine-project' with the ID of your project.
-This is the same ID than used on ON_PROD line on loaner/web_app/constants.py
++   **`PROD`** is the Google Cloud Project ID that the production version of GnG will operate in.
+You will need to replace the string 'prod-app-engine-project' with the ID of your project.
+This is the same ID used for ON_PROD in loaner/web_app/constants.py.

-+   **`WEB_APP_CLIENT_IDS`** is the OAuth2 Client ID you created previously that the Web App frontend will use to authenticate to the production version of GnG.
-This is the same ID than used on WEB_APP_CLIENT_ID line on loaner/web_app/constants.py

-    *   (*optional*) If you are deploying a single instance of the application, use that value for all fields.
-Otherwise, specify your separate prod, qa and dev Client IDs.
++   **`WEB_APP_CLIENT_IDS`** is the OAuth2 Client ID you created previously that the Web App frontend will use to authenticate to the backend.
+This is the same ID that was used for the WEB_APP_CLIENT_ID in loaner/web_app/constants.py.
+If you are deploying a single instance of the application, fill in the PROD value with the Client ID.

 +   **`STANDARD_ENDPOINTS`** is the Google Endpoints URL the frontend uses to access your backend API.
 If necessary, update the `prod`, `qa` and `dev` values.

-    *   You can find these URLs in the Google Cloud console by going to App Engine > Versions and changing the service from the menu.

     *   (*optional*) If you are deploying a single instance of the application, use that value for all fields.
 Otherwise, specify your separate prod, qa